tohagan-tmr/cleanpass/README.md

 - Rebuild your git repo [with a search/replace on ALL version of files](https://stackoverflow.com/questions/46950829/how-to-replace-a-string-in-whole-git-history) - takes time and effort and it may be too late if the source code has been publicly or internally exposed.
 - **Change the credentials** and then make sure these new secrests are not added to GIT by either:
   - Using `.gitignore` to exlcude files containing credentials.
-    - Best to gather these files into a single folder so you can exclude them with a single `.gitignore` rule
+    - If possible, it's safest to gather these files into a single file or folder so you can exclude them with a single `.gitignore` rule
     - Preserve these files in a password manager or secret vault.
     - You now need to be able to reconstruct the credential files **per developer**.
     - You're no longer tracking changes to these files, in particular their deployment version.